 Serengeti National Park is a truly amazing experience and one we had the pleasure of experiencing with local Tanzanians as opposed to travelers.
 We’re very glad we did.
 With many safari camps and lodges available in East Africa, it’s not too hard to find a well-located and well-run safari camp or lodge.
 Talk to the guides to gain a local’s perspective, as each location offers something different, and to really get a feel for East Africa, you need to go to the locals, not the tourists.

 When you think of an African safari, you’re probably thinking about parks in East Africa, Kenya and Tanzania.

 With its spectacular snow-capped mountains, vast sandy deserts, thick jungle and superb coastlines and beaches, Kenya has perhaps some of the best African safaris for any traveller.

-Kenya is also one of the best places to visit if you want to see the Big Five.
+Kenya is also one of the best places to visit if you want to see the Big Five of Africa.
 Lions, Cape buffalo, leopards, rhinoceros, wild dogs and elephant.
 And of course, don’t forget Victoria Falls.